Letoilenoir/Two-Octave-Virtual-Piano/README.md

 # On most systems:
 open index.html

-# Or just double-click index.html in your file explorer
+Or just double-click index.html in your file explorer

 ✅ No build steps, servers, or dependencies required.
 Just open the file!

 🎹 Keyboard Key Mapping

 Each key on your physical keyboard corresponds to a piano note:

-less
-Copy
-Edit
 Octave 1 (C4–B4): 1 2 3 4 5 6 7 8 9 0 Q W
 Octave 2 (C5–B5): E R T Y U I O P A S D F
 Sharp notes use the following mappings: